msaw328/msaes/examples/ofb_pipe/README.txt

 To decrypt data swap infile and outfile around and add -d as the third argument.

-Input and output might also be network sockets when piped from/to netcat or other similar commands.
-Example commands used to send input from one terminal to the output of another terminal, potentially on another machine, through an encrypted TCP tunnel (both parties must obviously use the same preshared keyfile.secret):
+Input and output could also be network sockets when piped from/to netcat or other similar commands.
+Example commands used to send input from one terminal to the output of another terminal, potentially on another machine, through an encrypted TCP tunnel could look like this:

     # receiving (listening)
     $ nc -l [address] -p [port] | ./ofb_pipe keyfile.secret -d | cat
     # sending (connecting)
     $ cat | ./ofb_pipe keyfile.secret | nc [address] [port]

+Both parties must obviously use the same preshared keyfile.secret.

 It's important to note that, while the program works on a stream of bytes instead of blocks and may be used to encrypt streams such as